 I went to the school so this museum is like home to me.
 It still feels weird to come back as a “tourist” and actually pay for a ticket.
 This time, we happened to be there while this Lichtenstein Retrospective was going on.
 And art imitated life – Jack ate that hot dog (pictured above) for breakfast, and then we saw it in pop-art form on the wall.

 We look forward to this vegan restaurant every single trip.
-And we never miss for this reason alone: peanut butter cookie dough milkshake.
+And we never miss for this reason alone: the vegan peanut butter cookie dough milkshake.
 You would never even guess that this is vegan.
 And I’m not usually one for fake meat, but I crave their seitan gyro.

 I try to stay clear of restaurants of TV personalities, but I booked this place before I even realized it was Top Chef Dale’s place.
 Everything we ate here was incredible, and this post is starting to get long, so I’ll just cut to our favorite thing which was this crazy dessert – zucchini curry cake with beets and carrot ice cream.
 Sounds so weird, I know.